- Offered as:

 See the WSU Catalog for degree requirements and talk with your academic advisor about planning and scheduling your courses.
 All students must meet requirements as outlined in the catalog in order to graduate.

-To join the wine business degree program, you will need to certify as a business major by meeting the following prerequisites.
-Certification is required for enrollment in all 300- and 400-level business courses.
+To join the wine and beverage business degree program, you will need admission as a business major by meeting the following prerequisites.
+Admission is required for enrollment in all 300- and 400-level business courses.

-Complete the following certification courses with a GPA of 2.50 or better:
+Complete the following courses with a GPA of 2.50 or better:

 - EconS 101 and 102